Rate this article 4.33333333333333351 based on 6 reviews.

 Bank Millennium: a commercial bank owned by Millennium BCP; one of the largest banks in the country that has been in operation for more than 25 years.

-What are the main steps for openign a bank account in Poland?
+What are the main steps for openign a bank account in Poland in 2021?

 The necessary documents for opening a bank account in Poland are a passport or residency card for expats who obtained residency permits in Poland.
 Interested individuals should note that the required documents differ from one bank to another and while some financial institutions will only require an identification document, others may ask for the residence permit.

 Banks that have foreigner-friendly policies may only ask for an identification document such as the passport (in most cases) and proof of residence in the applicant’s country of origin.
 In this case, the applicant will need to provide a statement.
 Foreign companies that open a bank account in Poland for establishing a branch will also be asked for specific documents such as the Articles of Association and the Certificate of Registration with the corporate authority in the country of origin.
 Our team of lawyers in Poland can help you with detailed information about these requirements.

 Monthly fees are required for maintaining a bank account in Poland and other fees may apply is the client required additional services.
 Charges for transactions and debit orders are also applicable.
 These fees can vary depending on the chosen bank.